IMPORTANT - YOUR REPORT IS QUEUED - IT MAY TAKE UP TO 12 HOURS FOR YOUR REPORT TO SHOW ON OUR HOME PAGE (IF NOT OPTED AS PRIVATE)

-If you have food poisoning and want to check recently recalled foods, please visit these pages:
+If you have food poisoning and want to check recently recalled foods, please visit this page: Active Recalls

 Current Multistate Food Poisoning Outbreaks

-Here is a list of current multistate foodborne illness outbreaks.
+Here is a list of current foodborne illness outbreaks.

 When two or more people get the same illness from the same contaminated food or drink, the event is called a foodborne or food poisoning outbreak.
 Reporting illnesses to your local health department helps them identify potential outbreaks of foodborne disease.
 Public health officials investigate outbreaks to control them, so more people do not get sick in the outbreak, and to learn how to prevent similar outbreaks from happening in the future.